The first step in addressing any water quality problem is to determine

 Temperature Affects Filtering Efficiency

 Any time that absorption is used for water treatment, it is good to remember that the efficiency of absorption decreases as the temperature of the water increases.
 Shower head filters may be convenient, but they are much less efficient than whole house units which more completely remove the chemicals from the cold water before it enters the hot water heater.
-The basic mechanism in the unit is activated charcoal (carbon).
-Works better on cold water, so better to filter prior to heating the water.
+When the basic mechanism in any filtering unit is activated charcoal (carbon), it works better on cold water.
+So, it is better to install such absorbing filters in the cold water line ahead of the hot water heater.
 That’s the benefit of a whole-house system.